tienclay/Bigdata/README.md

 # README for DataSphere Project
-This project is designed to manage a comprehensive data environment, combining both **big data processing** and **data warehousing** using Docker, Hadoop, Apache Hive, Apache Spark, and Jupyter Notebook.
+This project is designed to manage a comprehensive data environment, combining both **big data processing** and **data warehousing** using Docker, Hadoop, Apache Hive, and Spark Jupyter Notebook.
 The platform enables the storage, processing, and analysis of large-scale datasets while also facilitating structured data management for business intelligence.

 The project utilizes Docker-based images from the [Big Data Europe](https://github.com/big-data-europe) repository.
-These images are pre-configured for deploying Hadoop, Apache Hive, and Apache Spark, making it easier to set up and manage a big data ecosystem.
+These images are pre-configured for deploying Hadoop, Apache Hive, and Spark Jupyter Notebook, making it easier to set up and manage a big data ecosystem.

 The Makefile provided automates several tasks such as starting and stopping Docker containers, updating environment variables, and interacting with HDFS, ensuring a smooth workflow for data processing and analytics.